gaogaotiantian/objprint/README.md

 ### objjson

-``objprint`` supports print objects to json to make it easier to serialze an object.
+``objprint`` supports print objects to json to make it easier to serialize an object.

 ``objjson`` returns a jsonifiable object that can be dumped with ``json.dumps``